-For the access and egress legs of a trip, we define maximum distances for walking and cycling.
-These are derived from stated preference surveys of acceptable travel distances (Bachand-Marleau, Larsen, and El-Geneidy 2011).
-Using the speeds mentioned earlier, the values are converted to maximum travel times.
+For the access and egress legs of a trip, we define maximum allowable travel times for walking and cycling.
+This is because the routing engine takes in time, not distance, as an input.
+Using stated-preference surveys of acceptable travel distances (Bachand-Marleau, Larsen, and El-Geneidy 2011), and the speeds mentioned earlier, we calculate maximum allowable travel times.
 A walking speed of 3.6 km/h is used.
+The results are shown in Table 1.